Anmol-Baranwal/Anmol-Baranwal/README.md

 <div>

-<i>&nbsp; Experiencing the exhilaration of having your work recognized and appreciated by the community is an unmatched sensation.
-I have an unwavering dedication to exploring trending technologies like web3 and blockchain.</i><br><br>
+<i>&nbsp; Building products with open source.</i><br><br>

 👋 Greetings!
 It's great to have you here.
 I'm Anmol Baranwal, an enthusiastic full-stack developer hailing from India.

+🎯 I built [designlyfe.tech](https://designlyfe.tech/) in Buildspace Season 4 and will continue working on it shortly to make it into something people can use.
+If you wish to collaborate on a project, message me on [Twitter](https://twitter.com/Anmol_Codes).

 🏆 Secured [11th Rank](https://gssoc.girlscript.tech/leaderboard) in GSSoC'23 (contributor), did mentoring for [WebXDAO](https://github.com/WebXDAO/WebXDAO.github.io), and devised content as a core team member for 2 lakh+ audiences.

-🎓 &nbsp; I'm pursuing a Bachelor of Technology with a degree in Computer Science.
+🎓 &nbsp; I'm pursuing a Bachelor of Technology with a degree in Computer Science, and also maintaining [LinksHub](https://github.com/rupali-codes/LinksHub).

-🤝 &nbsp; Let's connect on [LinkedIn](https://www.linkedin.com/in/Anmol-Baranwal/) and collaborate on projects that make a difference.

-🚀 &nbsp; Passionate about community engagement and crafting cutting-edge solutions, I bring a unique blend of expertise as a Full-Stack developer.
-My forte lies in exploring and harnessing the potential of trending technologies such as Next.js and TypeScript.

-🔖 &nbsp; I've been busy creating valuable content and producing articles that educate and inspire others in the tech community.
-Explore my insightful reads and join my 1k+ followers on [dev.to](https://dev.to/anmolbaranwal).
+🚀 &nbsp; I'm also part of several communities like [WebXDAO](https://github.com/WebXDAO) and my forte lies in exploring technologies like Nextjs with TypeScript to build awesome products.

+🔖 &nbsp; I've been busy writing articles on [dev.to](https://dev.to/anmolbaranwal) with more than 30k views and 1k followers.

 🔥 &nbsp; As an active member of the programming community, I proudly engage on [daily.dev](https://app.daily.dev/Anmol-Baranwal) with over <em>5k+</em> reputation.